How to Become a Cruise Ship Massage Therapist (2025): Life, Salary, and Lifestyle

 When you do get some precious free time, use it wisely!
 Explore the ports of call, soak up the local culture, and recharge for the next leg of your journey.
 While senior crew get priority on shore excursions, even a brief stroll through a new destination can offer a sense of adventure and excitement.

-Friendships and Perspective at Sea
+Crew Friendships and Personal Growth While Working at Sea

 One of the best parts of being a massage therapist on a cruise ship?
 The friendships you’ll form.
 Working with people from all over the world, you’ll build bonds that could last a lifetime.
 Plus, traveling to breathtaking locales and soaking in different cultures will forever change how you see the world.